What is the South West Peak Landscape Partnership?

 You can no longer reclaim statutory sick pay but you may be able to make a claim with your employer liability insurer.

 Will I need to pay them a pension?

-Employees earning less than £10 000 per year will not be eligible for automatic enrollment to a workplace pension.
-Apprentices may voluntarily opt to join a workplace pension for which you may need to contribute 1% of their wages.
+Employees earning less than £10 000 per year will not be eligible for automatic enrolment to a workplace pension.
+Apprentices may voluntarily opt to join a workplace pension for which you may need to contribute.

 Will I need to pay National Insurance?

 If the apprentice is under 25, the employer does not need to pay National Insurance contributions. https://www.gov.uk/government/publications/national-insurance-contributions-for-under-25s-employer-guide/paying-employer-national-insurance-contributions-for-apprentices-under-25

 For general information about hiring an apprentice please the governments guide for employers at